 (d) The identity mark or stamp, as specified in Chapters 6.2 and 6.8, of the inspection body and the mark of any in-house inspection service authorized by the inspection body.

-A reference to this list shall be made on the website of the OTIF/UNECE.
+A reference to this list shall be made on the website of the UNECE secretariat.

 1.8.6.2.4.3 An inspection body approved by a competent authority may be recognized by another competent authority.

-The competent authority shall add this inspection body, the scope of activities for which it is recognized, and the competent authority that approved the inspection body, to the list mentioned in 1.8.6.2.4.2 and inform the secretariat of OTIF/UNECE.
+Where a competent authority wishes to engage the services of an inspection body already approved by another competent authority to carry out activities related to conformity assessments and inspections on its behalf, then that competent authority shall add this inspection body, the scope of activities for which it is recognized, and the competent authority that approved the inspection body, to the list mentioned in 1.8.6.2.4.2 and inform the UNECE secretariat.
 If the approval is withdrawn or suspended the recognition is no longer valid.

-NOTE: In that context, reciprocal recognition agreements between RID Contracting States/Contracting Parties to ADR shall be respected.
+NOTE: In that context, reciprocal recognition agreements between Contracting Parties to ADR shall be respected.

 1.8.6.3 Obligations of the inspection bodies